Trap–neuter–return: Effects on wildlife from hunting

+Free-roaming domestic cats are considered an invasive species around the world.
 Numerous studies have shown that free-roaming cats can have a significant negative impact on native wildlife through their predation.
 They cause considerable wildlife destruction and ecosystem disruption, including the deaths of hundreds of millions of birds, small mammals, reptiles, amphibians, and fish.
 They have been linked to the extinction of 63 species and pose a threat to 360 more.
+Cats are now thought to be the single largest cause of anthropogenic bird mortality in North America.